GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### Can I host my own extension? {: #faq-dev-03 }

-Yes, you can host your own extension.
-However, Windows and Mac OS Users can only install extensions hosted in the Chrome Web store, except for installs via [enterprise publishing][cws-enterprise] or developer mode.
+You can host your own extensions in limited cases, such as for Linux or Chrome OS users.
+Consider [enterprise publishing][cws-enterprise] or developer mode.

 ## Creating a listing